OpsMx/stormdriver/README.md

 their accounts, while a centralize Spinnaker install can use any of them.

+No external database is needed, and multiple Stormdrivers can be run with the same configuration, behind a load balancer or Kubernetes service, for Spinnaker to use.

 # Status

 Currently, only a paritial implementation of the very disjoint